You might find yourself asking “what is anti malware software” when you hear the word “malware”.

 Difference between antivirus and anti malware software

-Because they offer protection against different threats, you’ll see why antivirus and anti malware complement each other (and why you need both of them).
+Because they offer protection against different threats, you’ll see why antivirus and anti malware complement each other (and why you need both of them), especially when searching for what is anti malware software or what is antimalware software.

 To protect against all forms of threats, you’ll need to install the best antivirus along with a best malware removal program to defend against spyware, ransomware, spam, and phishing attacks.